LuminosityXVII/equus-perigee/README.md

 # equus-perigee
-Watch face for Pebble Time Round
+A watch face for the Pebble Time Round, for people who think celestial horse monarchs are pretty neat.